IzicTemi/e2e_fake_news_classifier/README.md

 ### Monitoring

 A Production Environment is simulated to get insights into model metrics and behavior.
-To implement this are highlighted below:
+To implement this, follow the steps below:

 #### 1. Spin up the Web Service and a MongoDB database to store requests.
 ```